Newy 87.8 FM: History

 Hunter TV was formed in 2014 with the intent to gain a community television licence to broadcast on free-to-air digital terrestrial television in Newcastle, with the station going live online on 1 March 2014.
-However, their initial application for a community television licence from the Australian Communications and Media Authority, and later appeals, were rejected due to uncertainty surrounding the future of community television.
+However, their initial application for a community television licence from the Australian Communications & Media Authority, and later appeals, were rejected due to uncertainty surrounding the future of community television.
 Hunter TV later reinforced their online services, becoming a community-orientated live streaming and video on demand service.

 In September 2020 2NN split from the Classic Hits FM network and merged with Hunter TV forming a new station 'Newy 87.8 FM'.
 The merged entity creates audio content for radio and video content for their video on demand service.

-In 2022 coverage was extended to Gosford and the station plans to extend this further South through the North Shore and Northern Beaches of Sydney in 2023.
+In 2022 coverage was extended to Gosford and the station plans to extend this further south through the North Shore and Northern Beaches of Sydney in 2023.